kkschauhan/GenAIGoogle_PolicyBazaar/README.md

 │   ├── package.json
 ```

-## Now, follow the instructions below to call me on your local machine.
+## Now, follow the instructions below to call me on your machine.

 ## Prerequisites